Remote Access at Non-Cryogenic Conditions and Controlled Humidity

 Up to 6 SSRL In-situ Plates can be safely transported in one Blue Thermal Shipping Container.
 The thermal shipper consists of many layers of material optimized for maintaining a constant temperature and for reducing physical shock to samples inside (Fig. 21).

-The thermal shipper will maintain a temperature of between 15 and 25 C for 7 days.
+Figure 21.
+Blue Thermal Shipping Container is built to safely ship samples at ambient temperature to SSRL.
+The thermal shipper will maintain a temperature of between 15 and 25 ᵒC for 7 days.
 Additional gel packs within the shipper will further stabilize the temperature.
+Follow these steps to ship plates to SSRL in the thermal shipper.

 The form will produce a shipping label to tape on the outside of your shipping box and a required return shipping form that should go inside the shipping box just under the polyurethane lid.